syncfusion-content/javascript-docs/js/RichTextEditor/Toolbar-Support.md

 ### List of Toolbar Items

 * Alignment Formatting Tools: Left, right, center, and justify.

-* Color palette:
+* Color palette
 * Fore-color: To change the color of text in editing area
 * Back-color: To change the background color of editing area
 * Bulleting: Ordered and un-ordered list
 * Style: Bold, Italic, Underline, and Strikethrough
 * Subscript and Superscript
 * Text with subscript and superscript placed after or before the baseline respectively.
 * Font options

-* [Font Name](http://docs.cksource.com/CKEditor_3.x/Users_Guide/Styling/Font) – Typeface that is applied to the document text.
+* Font Name http://docs.cksource.com/CKEditor_3.x/Users_Guide/Styling/Font – Typeface that is applied to the document text.

-* [Font Size](http://docs.cksource.com/CKEditor_3.x/Users_Guide/Styling/Size) – Determines how big or small the text will be.
+* Font Size http://docs.cksource.com/CKEditor_3.x/Users_Guide/Styling/Size – Determines how big or small the text will be.
 * Format
 * Predefined sets of formatting features that can be applied to block and to make elements of the document inline.
 * Upper & lower case conversion
 * Indent